On the modern definition of "eco"

 Indeed, NONE of our local staff had ever visited the capital of Bintan, Tanjung Pinang, just 40 km away, when we first met them!

 Only one of the villagers had completed highschool, the rest had either primary school or no schooling.

-In 2012, more than 30 of our 40+ full-time staff, and more than 20 of our 30+ part-time staff still hail from our own small village, while the rest hails
+In 2015, more than 30 of our 50+ full-time staff still hail from our own small village, while the rest hails

-from villages and towns less than 40 km away (we, the owners, reside in Singapore to head the sales team).
+from villages and towns less than 40 km away (the owners reside in Singapore to head the sales team).
 More than

-half of the staff are speaking English now - an incredible achievement given the educational background - and more than 10 of them own a company-subsidized laptop
+half of the staff are speaking English now - an incredible achievement given the educational background - and more than 20 of them own company-subsidized laptops and smart phones

-and are conversant with office applications and Facebook and the like.
+and are conversant with office applications, dropbox, Google docs, Facebook and the like.